Ticuna language

-Ticuna, Tikuna, Tucuna or Tukuna is a language spoken by approximately 50,000 people in the Amazon Basin, including the countries of Brazil, Peru, and Colombia.
-It is the native language of the Ticuna people and is considered "stable" by ethnologue.
-Ticuna is generally classified as a language isolate, but may be related to the extinct Yuri language (see Tïcuna-Yuri) and there has been some research indicating similarities between Ticuna and Carabayo.
+Ticuna (Duüxügu), also known as Tikuna, Tucuna or Tukuna, is a language spoken by approximately 50,000 people in the Amazon Basin, including the countries of Brazil, Peru, and Colombia.
+It is the native language of the Ticuna people and is considered "stable" by Ethnologue.
+Ticuna is generally classified as a language isolate, but is apparently related to the extinct Yuri language (see Tïcuna-Yuri) and there has been some research indicating similarities between Ticuna and Carabayo.
 It is a tonal language, and therefore the meaning of words with the same phonemes can vary greatly simply by changing the tone used to pronounce them.

 Tïcuna is also known as Magta, Maguta, Tucuna/Tukuna, and Tukna.

 Classification

-Some have tentatively associated the Ticuna language within the proposals of the macro-arawakano or with macro-tukano stocks, although these classifications are highly speculative given the lack of evidence.
+Some have tentatively associated the Ticuna language within the proposals of the Macro-Arawakan or Macro-Tukano stocks, although these classifications are highly speculative given the lack of evidence.
 A more recent hypothesis has linked Yuri-Ticuna with the Saliban and Hoti languages in the Duho stock.
 However, the linguistic consensus is that Ticuna may actually be considered a language isolate in its present-day situation, since Yuri is extinct.

 Sociolinguistic situation

 Brazil

 Ticuna is the Indigenous language most widely spoken in Brazil.
+According to the 2022 Brazilian Census, there are 51,978 speakers of the Ticuna language in Brazil, making it the largest spoken indigenous language in the country, even though it is an isolated language.
+Taking into consideration that the total Ticuna population in Brazil in the same census was 74,601, 69.7% still speak the Ticuna language.

 Despite being home to more than 50% of the Ticunas, Brazil has only recently started to invest in native language education.
 Brazilian Ticunas now have a written literature and an education provided by the Brazilian National Foundation for the Indian (FUNAI) and the Ministry of Education.
 Textbooks in Ticuna are used by native teachers trained in both Portuguese and Ticuna to teach the language to the children.
 A large-scale project has been recording traditional narrations and writing them down to provide the literate Ticunas with some literature to practice with.

-Ticuna education is not a privilege, but part of a wider project carried on by the Brazilian government to provide all significant minorities with education in their own language.
+Ticuna education is part of a wider project carried on by the Brazilian government to provide all significant minorities with education in their own language.

 In 2012, the Brazilian government launched an educational campaign for the prevention of AIDS and violence against women, the first such campaign in Brazil ever conducted in an indigenous language.